kourbou/how-to-hyperv-arch/README.md

 ### Installing the system and essential packages

-Use `pacstrap` to install the `base` package, along with the Linux kernel, the DHCP client and `nano`.
+Use `pacstrap` to install the `base` package, along with the Linux kernel, the DHCP client, SSH and `nano`.

 ```
-# pacstrap /mnt base linux dhcpcd nano
+# pacstrap /mnt base linux dhcpcd openssh nano
 ```

 ### Configure the system